 MRBR: That’s a lot of writing.

 JM: That’s the job, though.
 And it’s not that hard.
 It beats digging ditches.
-My team at DIA, three people, turned out 700 pages of finished research last year on just one subject.
-We put out over a thousand pages altogether.
+My team at my day job, three people, turned out 700 pages of finished research last year on just one subject.
+We put out over two thousand pages that year altogether.
 That’s not first drafts; that’s half a million words of finished, edited, peer-reviewed content out the door going to executive-level consumers.
 That’s two, maybe three finished novels’ worth of writing per person per year.
 That’s a page or two per day; maybe three pages of shitty drafts cut down to two.
 Every day.
 Plus time to research all of that, and also teach classes and lecture.
 And two of the three of us write for fun on top of it when we get home.

 MRBR: So it can be done.

 JM: It has to be.
 It has no choice.
-There’s a reason that young successful authors still tend to be in their forties, especially in fantasy and sci-fi.
+There’s a reason that young successful fantasy authors still tend to be in their forties.
 You’ve got to put the time in.
 A million words on paper sounds like a lot, but it’s nothing.
-That’s three years of two pages a day.
+That’s a few years of two pages a day.
 But there’s no other way.
 The world has been here for a long time, and it will continue to wait for you.
 Take your time.
 Get it right.